-I’m Catharine Cellier-Smart, a British-born professional French to English sworn translator who’s lived on Reunion Island, a French overseas department in the Indian Ocean, for a total of about 20 years since 1990.
+I’m Catharine Cellier-Smart, a British-born professional French to English sworn translator who’s mostly lived on Reunion Island, a French overseas department in the Indian Ocean, since September 1990.

-I’m a member of the Syndicat National des Traducteurs Professionnels, the French national translators’ union, as well as IAPTI (the International Association of Professional Translators and Interpreters) and UNETICA (French national union of sworn translators and interpreters).
+I’m a member of the Société Française des Traducteurs (the French national translators’ union), as well as UNETICA (the French national union of sworn translators and interpreters).

 This blog contains some of my reflections on language and translation.

 I also write another blog about Reunion Island, the south-west Indian Ocean, travel and life in Asia (I lived in Seoul for three years 2008-2011), and diving (I’m a certified scuba diver).
 I’m the author of the ‘Reunion’ section of the 2016 and 2019 editions of the Insight Guide to Mauritius, Reunion & Seychelles, and I’m an InterNations co-ambassador for the Reunion Island community.

 - In April 2012 I was interviewed by the Endless Possibilities Talks (EPT) team – you can watch ‘Adventures on a Faraway Island‘ here.